Short Answer

 What Is Shockwave Therapy?

-Shockwave therapy, formally known as extracorporeal shockwave therapy (ESWT), is a non-invasive treatment that uses acoustic pressure waves to stimulate healing in damaged tendons, ligaments, and soft tissue.
-Originally developed to break up kidney stones, the technology has been adapted for orthopedic and musculoskeletal conditions with remarkable results.
+Shockwave therapy, formally known as extracorporeal shockwave therapy (ESWT), is a non-invasive treatment that uses acoustic pressure waves to stimulate a healing response in damaged tendons, ligaments, and soft tissue.
+Originally developed to break up kidney stones, the technology has also been adapted for orthopedic and musculoskeletal conditions.

 A handheld device delivers focused pulses of energy to the injured area.
 These pulses increase blood flow, stimulate cell regeneration, break down calcification and scar tissue, and trigger the release of growth factors that accelerate repair.
 The treatment targets the problem at its source rather than just reducing inflammation or masking pain.